The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Other options

-There are also other options.
 If you’re a survivor of family violence, you may be able to apply to have the infringement withdrawn.

 Applying to have the infringement withdrawn due to family violence is different from applying under special circumstances.
-If you apply for reasons of family violence, you must show that:
+To apply under the scheme, a person must show that:

-There is a Work and Development Permit for other people experiencing financial hardship, homelessness, mental health problems and addiction.
-The scheme allows some applicants to work off their infringements.
+The WDP is available for people experiencing acute financial hardship, homelessness, family violence, mental health problems and addiction to drugs and/or alcohol.
+The scheme allows applicants to work off their infringements by completing activities and treatment through an accredited sponsor

 For more information, visit Fines Victoria’s website page about the Work and Development Permit.